Pathology Dictation Software in 2026 (Compared)

 Modern AI dictation handles pathology terminology better than traditional systems without requiring training.

-96-98 percent accuracy on complex medical terminology without any training required.
+96 to 98 percent accuracy on complex medical terminology without any training required.
 Dragon Medical requires weeks of corrections to learn pathology vocabulary.
 AI handles immunohistochemistry markers, molecular markers, histologic patterns immediately.

 When Enterprise Solutions Still Make Sense